mikemag/MonkeyCAM/README.md

 * Edge trenches to enable inlay of different edge wood and/or sidewall material along the effective edge of the core **(not yet complete)**

-The G-code programs emitted at this time have had only basic testing.
-I will cut real parts with them very soon and refine them a bit, and update this when they are verified.
+The G-code programs emitted at this time have been tested on my CNC machine with a very old DeskCNC controller and work correctly.
+Each program also loads in Mach 3 and simulates correctly.
+The programs not involving holes load in ShopBot's controller and simulate correctly, but the ones with holes do not work for ShopBot right now.

 There is no UI, and all configuration and results are in files.